section-engineering-education/engineering-education/content/articles/hyperparmeter-tuning/index.md

 ⭐️ A perfect split with only two features and two classes has Gini Index = 0.

 ##### Entropy
 Entropy measures the **randomness** or **disorders** in a system.
 In terms of data, we can define it as the randomness in the information we are processing.
 The higher the randomness, the higher the entropy.
 Hence, harder to conclude from that information.
-Mathematically, we calculate entropy as :
+Mathematically, we calculate entropy as:

 $$
 entropy = - \sum_{i = 1}^{k}{P(value_i).{log_2}(P(value_i))}